 The Amber Trust was created to help blind and partially sighted children, who have a talent or a love for music.
-Music really is of special importance to these children.

 For all the children Amber supports music has a significant impact.
 It not only gives them great joy, it encourages them to learn, boosts their confidence and helps them to share their thoughts and feelings with others, opening up a world of independence, fulfilment and hope for the future.
 With many blind children in the UK living in relative poverty, they suffer a double disadvantage.
 Their families cannot afford to give them the musical experiences that can make such a difference to their lives.